Few of the symptoms which you may notice at 29 weeks are:

 As usual monitor your baby’s kicks and inform your doctor if you feel there has been a considerable amount of decrease in the number of kicks you have felt on a particular day.

-Baby’s hiccups can be felt by you as a light movement.
+Baby’s hiccups may be felt by you as a light movement.
 These aren’t uncomfortable for your baby.